• Skip to primary navigation

 Step 2

-Cut the burdock root diagonally into pieces that are about 2 inches (5cm) long and 0.08 inch (2mm) wide.
-Then, slice each piece into thin strips.
+Cut the gobo diagonally into thin pieces about 2 inches (5 cm) long, and slice each piece into thin strips.

 gobo-salad_3